 Person 1 had seen the Hama symbol before but did not know what it represented.
-They had also heard the term evil eye, but thought it was just an expression of speech.
-They thought it meant someone was angry.
+Many had also heard the term evil eye, but thought it was just an expression of speech.
+Some thought it meant someone was angry.

-They identified all three symbols with their respective religious affiliations.
-They expressed some surprise at the data regarding the use of these symbols by earlier religions.
+Participants can generally identify all three symbols with their respective religious affiliations.
+Some expressed some surprise at the data regarding the use of these symbols by earlier religions.

 Person 1 Summation

 We believe they are ready to participate in the regular curriculum with other participants based on their answers.
 We would use the Enneagram profile data to learn how to get the most out of this learning track.

 Person 2 views the photo in the example above and answers:

 These kids are filthy foreigners, probably from a backward country.
 They make me feel me uncomfortable.
 I would watch my belongings closely.

 Person 2 chooses the following two statements to describe themselves.

 Faith in religion is a major part of my personal identity.
 I believe and follow the direction given by my religious leader because they are divinely inspired.

 I feel obligated to defend my religious beliefs.
 I would engage in lawful demonstrations and use violence if necessary.